-Day 5 : Col du Bonhomme - les Contamines
+Day 5 : Col du Bonhomme - Nant-Borrant hut

 We hike up to Col de la Croix du Bonhomme and to Col du Bonhomme (2 479m).
 The trail runs across both passes and offers splendid natural terraces for us to enjoy our picnic under the indifferent eyes of ibexes.
-The descent down into Val Montjoie is gradual all the way to Notre Dame de la Gorge.
-We stop for the night at the campground of Le Pontet, just before the village of Les Contamines.
+We descend down to La Balme, until we reach the Nant-Borrant hut, where we will spend the night.

 Day 6 : Col du Tricot - Bellevue - les Houches

-In the morning, we walk across the small alpine town of Les Contamines and soon head up to Le Truc and the alpine pastures of Miage.
+In the morning, we gradually descend all the way to Notre Dame de la Gorge.
+We walk across the small alpine town of Les Contamines and soon head up to Le Truc and the alpine pastures of Miage.
 The views that surround us are stunning !
 Then we will test our calves on the steep switchbacks up to Col du Tricot (2120m), one of the reasons why we trained for this trip … Our loop ends at the summit of Bellevue.
 Happy to see the Chamonix valley again, we ride the tram down to the valley bottom and meet civilisation again !
 We transfer to Chamonix in the afternoon.

 The guide may have to adapt the route to weather conditions and/or to group physical and/or technical ability.

 Group session associates several people who don’t know each other.
 It allows for a planned program to benefit from an attractive price on fixed dates.
 This formula is ideal for people looking for the friendliness of a group.

 - From Sunday June 20th to Friday June 25th

 - From Sunday July 11th to Friday July 16th